jrlarsen/GetProgramming/Chapter 03 - Objects/chapter3.md

  * Using dot notation to update a property
  */

+var player1;

-var player1 = {
+player1 = {
-	name: "Kandra",
+	  name: "Max",
-	location: "The Old Library"
+	  attempted: 0,
+    correct: 0
 };

-player1.location = "The Docks";
+player1.attempted = 1;
+player1.correct = 1;
-player1.health = 50;
+player1.score = 50;

 /* Further Adventures
  *
- * 1) Run the program.
+ * 1) Run the program and then
+ *    click after the console prompt.
  *
- * 2) In the console tab, click to the right
+ * 2) Change the value of the score property
+ *    by typing player1.score = 100;
- *    of the blue arrow.
+ *    at the prompt and pressing Enter.
  *
- * 3) Change the value of the location property
- *    by typing player1.location = "The ISS";
- *    and pressing Enter.
- *
- * 4) Update other properties using the console.
+ * 3) Update other properties using the console.
  *
  */
 ```